Home

 Countering populism through active European citizenship!

 The We-Europeans MOOC on Encountering Populism is online.
 Start your learning experience by registering free of charge at our Community of Practice.
-Enjoy!
+And join our regular live events., the next one on 18 March Enjoy!

 We-Europeans aims to strengthen advocacy for European citizenship and for a Europe, in which inclusion, tolerance, justice, solidarity and non-discrimination prevail.
 This means to encourage standing-up for the European Union’s fundamental values: respect for human dignity and human rights, freedom, democracy, equality and the rule of law.